Keoni1989/Keoni1989/README.md

 For me, programming has never been the goal—it's the tool.
 I enjoy taking an idea, understanding the problem behind it, and learning whatever is needed to turn that idea into something real.

-Most of the projects in this profile started from a real need rather than from a programming exercise.
+Many of the projects in this profile started from a real need rather than from a programming exercise.
 That's how I learned, and it's still how I enjoy building software.

----

 # Featured Projects

 ### 📝 Attendance Management System

 Backend proof of concept for attendance management in vocational training courses, built with FastAPI.

 ### 📅 CalendarGo

 PHP event calendar for current Pokémon GO events, with JSON data integration, caching and multiple calendar views.

 ### 🛒 Duemilalire

 E-commerce front-end learning demo built with Angular and TypeScript, including product browsing, category filters, product details and a persistent shopping cart.

-### 🃏 Cordova card explorer
+### 🃏 Cordova Card Explorer

 Hybrid Android application built with Apache Cordova to browse and search Pokémon cards through the Pokémon TCG API.

 ### 📖 The Child and the Narrator

 Interactive educational story that combines narration and mini-games to encourage children to enjoy reading while developing observation and interaction skills.

 ### 🦖 Dinopedia

 Educational web application that helps children discover dinosaurs through an interactive alphabet.

 ### 🌳 Tripark

 Concept and landing page for a platform that helps citizens discover and review public parks.

 ### 🌱 EcoGrow

 Responsive product landing page with a live demo.

----

 # Tech Stack